 The number of people in your party and type of vacation you’re planning will affect the optimal dimensions of your cabin, as it should be comfortable and feature plenty of space for all.

-Most cruise lines offer a variety of sizes and styles to appeal to a variety of tastes and preferences.
+Most cruise lines offer a variety of sizes and styles to appeal to a range of tastes and preferences.

 Here’s what to expect from some of the most common designs:

-- Interior: Typically smaller without much of a view, these are great options for travelers sailing on a budget.
+- Inside/Interior: Typically smaller without much of a view, these are great options for travelers sailing on a budget.

-- Outside: Similar to the sizes and styles of interior rooms, these tend to cost more and feature ocean views.
+- Outside/Exterior: Similar to the sizes and styles of interior rooms, these tend to cost more and feature ocean views.